Diabetes In Pregnancy Partnership

 Project Forms, Policies and Guidelines

-- NT Diabetes in Pregnancy Clinical Register – Information for women
+- NT Diabetes in Pregnancy Clinical Register – Brochure for Women

-- Northern Territory Diabetes in Pregnancy Clinical Register – brochure for women
+- NT Diabetes in Pregnancy Clinical Register – Information for Women

-- NT Diabetes in Pregnancy Clinical Register – information sheet for health professionals
+- NT Diabetes in Pregnancy Clinical Register – Poster

 To opt-out/remove details from the NT DIP Clinical Register, please return complete this form ( NT Diabetes in Pregnancy Clinical Register – opt out/removal of details) and return to: DIPClinicalRegister.THS@nt.gov.au.
 Alternatively, you may email email@example.com with the woman’s first and last name, date of birth and address to request to be removed/opt-out from the register.